 Many Americans who were adults in April and May of 1993 remember those months vividly, as a frightening time when a mysterious fatal disease, never before known to man, first reared its ugly head.

 Helping mankind avoid such diseases is an important job.
 It is, in fact, the foundation on which modern pest management stands.
 EntomoBiotics Inc. has been intimately involved in rodent control since 1980.
-We’ve always taken that job seriously, which is why — in the early 1990’s — we declared war, early on, against commensal rodents.
+We’ve always taken that job seriously, which is why we declared war, early on, against commensal rodents.
 The E2M2C™ program represents the culmination of that work.

 Throughout our career in pest management we have, with regularity, received calls about snakes in residences and businesses.
-The caller wants to know how to stop “our snake problem…” Whenever we receive such calls, our first reaction is to explain to the caller that what they have isn’t really a snake problem.
+The caller asks “How can you stop our snake problem…” Whenever we receive such calls, our first reaction is to explain to the caller that — most of the time — what they have isn’t really a snake problem.
 Instead, they have a commensal rodent problem that attracts snakes to their residence or business.
-Of course, other attractants — such as bird nests, lizards, and large insects — may also be involved, but the most prominent attractant of snakes is, hands down, the commensal rodent.
+Of course, other attractants, such as bird nests, lizards, and large insects, may also be involved, but the most prominent attractant of snakes is, hands down, the commensal rodent.
 Once commensal rodents are brought under control, 90% of the snake problems disappear.
 That last 10% is still problematic… and is dealt with by bringing bird nesting, lizard populations, and large insects in the area under control as well.